garagehive/garagehive.github.io/docs/garagehive-using-emailing-feature.md

    ![](media/garagehive-email-feature9.gif)

 8. You could attach a file to the email by selecting **Attach File**.
-When you're finished editing the email, select **Send Email** from the actions bar to send it.
+When you're finished editing the email, select **Send Email** from the menu bar to send it.

    ![](media/garagehive-email-feature10.gif)